0xHamy/markdown-moment/README.md

 ---

 # Todo
-- [X] Convert the whole code to FastAPI
-- [X] Ensure all pages, backend code and logic works properly
-- [X] Transition to PostgreSQL database
-- [X] Create backend for saving all data into db
-- [X] Integrate course_info.md (all of this content is saved as base64 and displayed)
-- [X] Integrate course.yaml for information displayed on horizontal cards; this same info will be inside course_info.md but formatted
-- [X] Integrate course_structure.yaml for structure of modules, sections & exercises
-- [X] Create login, register, logout with usernames alone (for testing)
-- [X] Create admin user
-	- [X] Show a different area for admins when they login, for example course upload is only visible to admins
 - [ ] add strict cookies & auth token that expires quickly after use
 - [ ] Create dashboard for users to show progress on all courses that you have started, your total points
-- [X] Create account deletion page; disable it for admin
-- [X] Before login should only sign up / sign in forms
-- [X] Restrict course uploading to a specific user (e.g. admin)
-	- [X] Test it again
 - [ ] Make the navbar responsive; burger icons don't work on small screens
 - [ ] User profile must show total points, total completed modules, sections, exercises; it must also list all completed things like modules, sections, exercises along with points you earn for them and timestamp
 - [ ] When doing a section, the sidebar should only show chapters & sections for that module
 	- [ ] Each module can be done any time and they will have its own progress bar that will show on course review page
-- [ ] Horizontal course card must have info from course_intro.yaml && two buttons, one to show "Course Information" and another one to "View course"
-	- [ ] Show information will show contents of course_info.md
-	- [ ] `View course` will show each module on a horizontal card with description and `View` button and it will show a progress bar
-	- [ ] Additionally this page will show a base progress bar that calculates score from all modules within that course; all points too
 - [ ] Add dim mode to create an overlay on site for night mode
 - [ ] Create search & filter for courses so that you can search for courses by name & filter them by one or multiple topics & by default show only English courses but add options to show courses in other languages
 	- [ ] Create the same course in French
 	- [ ] Ensure it works
-- [ ] Create overview page for every course, this will contain contents of creator.yaml in a very beautified manner

 ---